Now get the smallest salary (the first in the list) and take the corresponding

 4.9.13.5 Typing an Expression

-is an expression and c
+If e is an expression and c is a type name,

-is an expression.
+then (c)e is an expression.
 This asserts that

-is an object of class type c
+e is an object of class type c.

 If it turns out that it is not true, an exception is raised at runtime.